 The wolf spiders Pardosa distincta and Pardosa moesta both responded to landscape composition, but in slightly different ways.
 Canola acted as an early-season source for both species, indicating that Pardosa and P. melanarius may both use canola as foraging grounds.
 The responses to other landscape cover classes, however, was different between each species of spider.
 The only other landscape classes that influenced P. distincta were pasture and woodland.
 Pasture had a negative effect at the landscape scale, and woodland acted as a late season sink, suggesting that Pardosa use woody shrubs and trees for overwintering or winter foraging (Aitchison 1984).
 Pardosa are found in areas close to disturbed roadside strips (Drapela et al. 2008, 2011; Kowal & Cartar 2011), but P. distincta appears to be less sensitive to disturbances than P. moesta (Collins et al. 1996; Wade & Roughley 2010).
 Moring & Stewart (1994) showed that P. distincta were more active in grassy habitats, which we found partial evidence of, as P. distincta tended to have higher activity density in trap locations with higher grass cover (Figure [fig:ParDisLandscape]a).
-For P. moesta, we found that roads clearly acted as an early source and a late sink (similar to Drapela et al. 2008).
+For P. moesta, we found that road margins clearly acted as an early source and a late sink (similar to Drapela et al. 2008).
 Grassland and wetland, as well as pulses, also acted as a local sink but a landscape-level source, suggesting that they draw P. moesta away from trapping locations but enhance their landscape-level abundance.
 Lycosids employ a wandering-active predation strategy (Young & Edwards 1990), meaning that nearby landscape composition may be more influential to Pardosa than large-scale composition (Öberg et al. 2007, 2008).
 While trapping location explained a large proportion of variance for both species (0.29 and 0.38), several landscape features were also important at large spatial scales, including grass and wetland, pasture, pulses, and road margins.
-This suggests that Pardosa dispersal distances may be further than previously though, either through ballooning as juveniles (Richter 1970; Greenstone 1982) or through other long-distance travel.
+This suggests that Pardosa dispersal distances may be further than previously thought, either through ballooning as juveniles (Richter 1970; Greenstone 1982) or through other long-distance travel.

 Phalangium opilio activity density responded to grass and wetland cover, as well as trees and shrubs, but the trap location and landscape explained only 13% of the variance.
 Other studies have found that P. opilio is mostly found in human-altered landscapes with a large proportion of farming (Muster & Meyer 2014; Van de Poel 2015).
 Since most of our study area was in or near farmed land, the lack of variation is understandable, but there were a few notable landscape-level patterns that emerged.
 P. opilio activity density was higher in grassy pivot corners and wetlands, but grasslands and wetlands acted as a local sink of P. opilio until late in the season.
 These indicate that while grass and wetlands could act as a reservoir, spillover into other land cover types may be limited, as P. opilio avoids heavily grazed areas, possibly due to low humidity (Šajna et al. 2011).
 P. opilio is also found in large numbers at the edges of forests, and may migrate from forests into farmlands (Van de Poel 2015).
 We found the opposite pattern: forests act as a weak sink for P. opilio, at least early in the year.
 Unlike the other arthropods, most of the variation in activity density for P. opilio was explained by day of year (R2 = 0.44), indicating strong seasonal emergence cues.